What is rhodium?

 Rhodium is a precious metal.
 It’s part of the platinum family.
 Known for its durability, shine, and malleability, it is commonly used as a plating for various jewellery such as white gold rings.

-Its price can decline to the same range as gold, making it one of the most in-demand precious metals in the jewellery business.
+Its price can decline to the same range as gold, making it one of the most in-demand precious metals in custom jewellery.

 What is rhodium plating?

-The plating process is called rhodium flashing that entails coating a fine layer of rhodium over white gold, platinum, and silver rings.
+The plating process is called rhodium flashing that entails coating a fine layer of rhodium over white gold, silver, and platinum rings.

 Does my white gold ring require rhodium plating?